-When you arrive home from the surgical facility, your child should go to bed and rest with the head elevated on 2-3 pillows.
+When you arrive home from the surgical facility, you or your child should go to bed and rest with the head elevated on 2-3 pillows.
 By keeping the head elevated above the heart, you can minimize edema and swelling.
 Applying an ice pack to the neck may help decrease swelling.
-Your child may get out of bed with assistance to use the bathroom.
+You, or your child, may get out of bed with assistance to use the bathroom.
 Visitors should be kept to a minimum since they may unknowingly bring infection and cause over excitement.
-Avoid straining, if they are constipated, give a stool softener or a gentle laxative.
+Avoid straining, if you are constipated, take a stool softener or a gentle laxative.

-It is best for your child to eat a light, soft, and cool diet as tolerated once they have recovered fully from the anesthetic.
+It is best for you, or your child, to eat a light, soft, and cool diet as tolerated once you or they have recovered fully from the anesthetic.
 Avoid hot liquids for several days.
 Even though one may be hungry immediately after surgery, it is best to feed slowly to prevent postoperative nausea and vomiting.
 Occasionally, one may vomit one or two times immediately after surgery, however, if it persists, your doctor may prescribe medications to settle the stomach.
 It is important to remember that a good overall diet with ample rest promotes healing.
-You need not worry about nutritional requirements during the recovery so long as your child is drinking an adequate amount of fluid.
+Weight loss is very common following a tonsillectomy.
+You need not worry about nutritional requirements during the recovery so long as you, or your child, are drinking an adequate amount of fluid.